Introduction

 combination of learned behavior and various neurological, physiological, and

-psychological factors.
+than in the execution of the actual movements.
 Some people who stutter become adept at covert

 stuttering, by substituting words and avoiding situations in which they fear